Lilymaetay/brookesblog/_posts/2020-11-13-back-in-time-with-coca-cola.md

 **2011**

-In order to signify the 125th Anniversary of Coke, a special design was made in order to celebrate the occasion.
+In order to signify the 125th Anniversary of Coke, a special design was made to celebrate the occasion.
 The traditional red remains a standard trademark for Coke.